History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Late 16th-century stonework

 Today the castle stands in the middle of a farm field, west of the Mains of Pittulie.
-The ruins are clearly visible from the coast road and the mnor road heading south to the Mains of Pitullie farm house.
+The ruins are clearly visible from the coast road and the minor road heading south to the Mains of Pitullie farmhouse.